St. Louis Rapper Sexyy Red Advocates For Donald Trump's Return To The Presidency

 Sexyy Red emphasized the importance of the economic relief packages distributed during Trump’s time in office: “We need him back because of those checks, the stimulus checks.
 Trump, we miss you.”

-Sexyy Red’s comments resonate with a seemingly small portion of the hip-hop community, as other rappers publicly support Donald Trump.
-Notably, Kodak Black, who received a pardon from Trump before he departed from office in 2020, remains a dedicated supporter despite the former president’s ongoing legal issues.
-AaBaby and Lil Pump, among others, have also voiced their backing for the former reality television star.
+Sexyy Red’s comments resonate with a small portion of the hip-hop community, as other rappers publicly support Trump.
+Kodak Black, who received a pardon from Trump before he departed from office in 2020, remains a dedicated supporter despite the former president’s ongoing legal issues.
+DaBaby and Lil Pump have also voiced their backing for the former reality television star.

 The discussion on the podcast highlighted how political opinions and attitudes toward public figures can vary widely, even within a particular community or demographic.